SartorialGrunt0/Awesome-Toolheads/README.md

 --------------------
 ### Community Picks
-There is so many options you have developed choice paralyis?
+Is there so many options you have developed choice paralyis?
 Here is the community favorites.

 - The full size all-rounder: [A4T](https://github.com/Armchair-Heavy-Industries/A4T) is the community pick for the Voron 2.4 and Trident.
 Its light, has strong cooling with dual 4010 blowers, accepts basically any standalone extruder, hotend, and probe, and is easy to adapt for multicolor.
 - The micro-king: [AntHead](https://github.com/PrintersForAnts/AntHead) is the go-to option for Printers for Ants.
 With its streamlined design, solid 4010 cooling, and a wide variety of support for extruders, probes, and hotends its a popular choice.